Ch3ri0ur/PirateDoc/docs/Pirate-Bridge/40-bridge-validation.md

 ## Future Steps

-* to improve performance the data sending protocol will be adapted to send the delimiter not every variable but but batch multiple messages.
+* To improve performance the data sending protocol will be adapted to send the delimiter not every variable but but batch multiple messages.
-* to improve security the types and indexes should be checked before sending in either direction.
+* To improve security the types and indexes should be checked before sending in either direction.
-* a suit of tests is needed to further prove the stability of the Bridge.
+* A suit of tests is needed to further prove the stability of the Bridge.
+* Encapsulate the Bridge in a Docker container for easy installation and management.